sambatriste/netty-wiki-translation/Using-as-a-generic-library.md

 ## Listenable futures and event loops

 Performing a task asynchronously - scheduling a task and getting notified on completion - is common, and should be easy.
-When `java.util.concurrent.Future` appeared first, our excitement didn't last long.: we had to _block_ to get notified on completion.
+When `java.util.concurrent.Future` appeared first, our excitement didn't last long.
+We had to _block_ to get notified on completion.
 In asynchronous programming, you specify _what to do_ on completion rather than wait for the outcome.

 `io.netty.concurrent.Future` is a subtype of JDK `Future`.
 It lets you add a listener which will be invoked by an event loop when the future is fulfilled.